aurae-runtime/aurae-legacy/README.md

 ```

 This empty loop status of the daemon is it's default and most stable state.
 Once the loop is `healthy` work and capabilities can be registered to the daemon and the system can be composed at runtime.

+## Spaces

+Aurae maintains a strict isolation boundary between two spaces that is seperated by the aurae socket API.

+ - Daemon space
+ - Aurae space

+Deamon space is most closely related to what Linux refers to as "kernel space".
+The daemon is responsible for executing various tasks on behalf of clients of the system.
+Unlike Linux, the daemon space is not limited to the some constraints of a hardware kernel.
+Memory management, process management, IPC, and basic operating system functionality is assumed.

+Aurae space is most closely related to what Linux refers to as "User space".
+This is the part of the system that is destined for users of the system.
+Here is where applications exist, and where multitenancy is enforced.

+First Principal: Everything in Aurae space exists in an isolation zone and MUST access the system via the local unix domain socket.

 ## Capabilities API